illusion8064/RISC-V-Processor/README.md

 ## Acknowledgments

-Special thanks to our **professors and mentors** for guidance throughout the project!
+Special thanks to our **professor and TAs** for guidance throughout the project!

 📌 *For any queries or suggestions, feel free to open an issue in this repository.*